Calvindd2f/Microsoft-Extractor-Suite/docs/source/functionality/AzureActivityLogs.rst

     }
 }

+# Function to get the current date and time
+function Get-CurrentDateTime {
+    return Get-Date -Format "yyyy-MM-dd_HH-mm-ss"
+}

+# Function to retrieve the Azure subscription object
+function Get-AzureSubscription {
+    param (
+        [string]$SubscriptionID
+    )

+    $subscription = Get-AzSubscription -SubscriptionId $SubscriptionID -ErrorAction SilentlyContinue

+    if (-not $subscription) {
+        Write-Error "The specified Azure subscription does not exist or is not accessible." return
+    }

+    return $subscription
+}

 # Check parameters
 if ($EndDate -lt $StartDate) {
     Write-Error "The end date cannot be earlier than the start date."